Rowan University: After the summit

-The campus was relatively quiet during the following decade.
-However, it hosted hard rock band Black Sabbath's first U.S. concert on October 30, 1970.
+The campus hosted hard rock band Black Sabbath's first U.S. concert on October 30, 1970.
 Peaceful student protests occurred during the Vietnam war as they did at other campuses, but never required the college to close the campus.

-The college made national news following an annual event, Spring Weekend, in 1986, due to a loud party atmosphere primarily off campus around the Beau Rivage townhouses and The Crossings apartment complex in which police from several municipalities were called in to break up the parties.
+The college made national news during "Spring Weekend" in 1986, due to a loud party atmosphere primarily off campus around the Beau Rivage townhouses and The Crossings apartment complex in which police from several municipalities were called in to break up the parties.
 The event led to Glassboro State College's ranking as the #28 Party School in the nation in the January 1987 issue of Playboy magazine.
-Coincidentally, in the Greek section of that same issue of Playboy, the Epsilon Eta chapter of Zeta Beta Tau, was also named one of the Animal House Contenders.

-Though the alcohol-fueled Spring Weekend was canceled by then-President Herman James, a non-alcoholic version continued for several years, Glassboro State College remained known for its hard-partying culture.
+Though the alcohol-fueled Spring Weekend was canceled by then–President Herman James, a non-alcoholic version continued for several years, Glassboro State College remained known for its hard-partying culture.
 However, in 1988, there began one of the biggest crackdowns in school history.
 As a result of the drinking death of freshman James Callahan at Rutgers University in New Brunswick, Herman James decided to make GSC an example for the rest of the state colleges and universities to follow.
 He invited the New Jersey Alcoholic Beverage Control Commission (ABC) to the school.
 He began shutting down off-campus parties and placing undercover agents in the local liquor establishments.
 This prompted Morton Downey Jr., who was based in Secaucus, New Jersey, and very popular at the time, to do an untelevised show focusing on the drinking age and the classic argument that an eighteen-year-old can go off to war and die for their country although they cannot legally buy and consume beer.
 The following year, the ABC did not return, and the partying atmosphere that Glassboro State College was known for returned in earnest and continued into the 1990s and early 2000s.